IBM/SalesEnablement-VMware-L3-draft/docs/VCF-Classic/Introduction.md

-**VMware Cloud Foundation (VCF) for Classic** (formerly known as VMware vCenter Server (VCS)) is a hosted private cloud that delivers the VMware vSphere stack as a service. **VCF for Classic** delivers compute, storage, networking, management automation, and security in a single, **client managed** platform on IBM Cloud.
+**VMware Cloud Foundation (VCF) for Classic** (formerly known as VMware vCenter Server [VCS]) is a hosted private cloud that delivers the VMware vSphere stack as a service. **VCF for Classic** delivers compute, storage, networking, management automation, and security in a single, **client-managed** platform on IBM Cloud.

 In the following chapters, you will: